physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial1.rst

   4. Sometime the R-peak detector might make mistakes and miss some R-peaks/detect some points which are not peaks.
 You can fix these mistakes manually using the **PhysioZoo** interface.
 You can do that in two ways:

-  * point your cursor on a misdetected peak or at the location where a peak is missin.
+  * Point your cursor on a misdetected peak or at the location where a peak is missing.
 When you click, **PhysioZoo** will automatically remove/add a peak at this location.
-  * if a whole segment contains mis-detection and you need to clear all the peaks within this section then you can do that by drowing a rectangle on the area where you want the peaks to be deleted.
+  * If a whole segment contains mis-detection and you need to clear all the peaks within this section then you can do that by drowing a rectangle on the area where you want the peaks to be deleted.
 When you drop the rectangle, all the peaks contained within it will be deleted.

+  5. Save your R-peak time series: File -> Save Peaks.

-NOTE: The R-peak detector is adapted for humans, dogs, rabbits and mice.
+NOTE: The R-peak detector is adapted for humans, dogs, rabbits and mice ECG data.
 If you need to use it on another specie then you will need to adapt its parameters accordingly.
+The parameters for the peak detector can be found in the Options -> Peak Detector.

-IMPORTANT: The ECG data imported in **PhysioZoo** MUST be in mV (i.e. Physiological units.)
+**IMPORTANT**: The ECG data imported in **PhysioZoo** MUST be in mV (i.e. Physiological units).
 The R-peak detector might not run appropriately if the data are not correctly scaled.

 .. image:: ../../_static/peak_detection.png

 **PhysioZoo library**

+[TODO]